 1 Week Taiwan Itinerary with Kids

-To plan your time in Taipei, see my list of things to do in Taipei with kids, and my Taipei 2 day, 3 day, or 4 day itinerary for more information on how to put it all together.
-I’ve also included several recommendations for best hotels with kids in those articles.
+I’ve also included several recommendations for best Taipei hotels with kids in the above articles.
 The 3-day itinerary also includes my suggestions for day trips from Taipei.
 If I could only do one day trip from Taipei with kids, I’d probably choose the cat village!

 2 Week Taiwan Itinerary with Kids